mjgasior/cracker-app/cracker-client/README.md

 In `nginx` directory there is the `cracker.conf` Nginx configuration file which allows to reach the backend server.

+## SSL:

+1. Use this instruction to generate [SSL](https://medium.com/the-new-control-plane/generating-self-signed-certificates-on-windows-7812a600c2d8) certificates (I have used Windows OpenSSL alternative which is available [here](https://slproweb.com/products/Win32OpenSSL.html) - everything is described in the instruction provided previously).
+Keep the name of the certificate `crackerssl.key` and `crackerssl.crt`, for example, using OpenSSL:

+   openssl req -x509 -newkey rsa:4096 -sha256 -keyout crackerssl.key -out crackerssl.crt -subj “/CN=cracker.com” -days 600

+2. After you have generated the SSL certificate, you should have two files with `.crt` and `.key` extensions.
+Copy them to `./cracker-client` directory (next to `package.json` file).

+## Configuration

 Before starting the app please pepare a `.env` file which will include these values:

     REACT_APP_API_URL="address of Apollo GQL backend"